lautis/refined-github-safari/README.md

-# Refined Github for Safari
+# Refined GitHub for Safari

 > Browser extension that simplifies the GitHub interface and adds useful features